UDST/pandana/README.md

 See the [UDST Project Directory](https://github.com/UDST/.github/blob/main/PROJECTS.md) for organization-wide project status and policy.

+New in v0.8 is support for current versions of Python (3.10 to 3.14), NumPy 2, and Pandas 3, with binary installers for all platforms built and tested automatically.

 New in v0.5 and v0.6 is vectorized, multi-threaded calculation of shortest path routes and distances: [network.shortest_paths()](http://udst.github.io/pandana/network.html#pandana.network.Network.shortest_paths), [network.shortest_path_lengths()](http://udst.github.io/pandana/network.html#pandana.network.Network.shortest_path_lengths).

 Documentation: http://udst.github.io/pandana